The MDNA Tour: America

 Rolling Stones Colleen Nika called the show "ambitious" and praised Madonna's ability to deliver provocative pop better than anyone.
 Jon Pareles of The New York Times described it as a "display of energy and nutty inventiveness", while Newday Glenn Gamboa saw it as one of her most revealing reinventions.
 The Seattle Times critics Sharon Pian Chan and Andrew Matson commended its spectacle and choreography, and Le Journal de Montréals Marc-André Lemieux praised its emotional range.
 Others, like Creative Loafings Mark Segal Kemp, described the tour as more of a theatrical experience than a traditional concert, while the San Francisco Chronicles Aidin Vaziri called it "masterfully produced".
 In Colombia, local press hailed her Medellín shows as "historic" and "unprecedented".

 Las Vegas Review-Journals Jason Bracelin emphasized the show’s emotional tone and Madonna's ability to reinvent older hits.
 The incorporation of "Born This Way" during "Express Yourself" was seen by The New York Times as a standout moment of artistic rivalry.
 Critics were divided on the set list: some, like Ross Raihala of the St. Paul Pioneer Press and Vaziri, felt the MDNA cuts were weak and the arrangements of older songs inconsistent.
 Others, including Segal Kemp and Lemieux, defended the non-hit material as bold and innovative, highlighting performances like "I Don't Give A" and "Turn Up the Radio".
 The renditions of "Express Yourself", "Open Your Heart", "Vogue", and "Like a Virgin" were singled out for their style and energy by several critics, including the Sun-Sentinels Ben Crandell.

 Despite the praise, the show also received criticism.
 Sal Cinquemani called the Masculine/Feminine segment the creative peak but criticized truncated numbers like "Papa Don't Preach" and "Hung Up".
 Spins Carolyn Ganz considered MDNA to be Madonna's "least coherent" concert since 2001's Drowned World Tour, while Vaziri and Bracelin felt the spectacle sometimes overwhelmed the substance.
-The Mercury News Jim Harrington gave a notably negative review, criticizing both the set list and theatrical elements.
+The Mercury News Jim Harrington gave a notably negative review; "the set list was weak.
+The new songs were forgettable.
+The old favorites were dressed up in different arrangements, most of which were awful.
+And the theatrics — such a big part of a Madonna concert — ranged from dreadful to dull".
 In retrospect, The Advocate and VH1 both ranked MDNA as Madonna's seventh-best tour, with Christopher Rosa noting that after the initial shock faded, it proved a "very solid concert".
 In 2024, Cinquemani, writing for Billboard, upgraded its standing, naming it her fourth-best concert tour and calling it one of her most "ambitious and intense" productions.